Skip to content

 configTOML config model, defaults, and path resolution

-This split keeps computation and data handling in Rust modules that can be tested independently from the TUI.
+This split keeps computation and data handling testable independently from the terminal UI.

 Pipe mode: